EKT1/emotional/positive-negative/README.md

 `SMILEextract` configuration files:

  - extract.ini - configuration file for feature extraction from the WAV files
- - detect.ini  - configuration for running the detection process using the microfone.
-Microfone level should be adjusted for proper turn detection.
+ - detect.ini  - configuration for running the detection process using the microphone.
+Microphone level should be adjusted for proper turn detection.

 Common configuration files used by `detect.ini` and `extract.ini`: